zanesterling/rts/LOG.md

 # Development log

+## 2024-02-22
+What can I do today?
+My brain is exTREMELY melty.
+Maybe I can find some nice code cleaning to do.

+---

+Okay I think my brain is really actually a puddle.
+I'm not going to try to do anything tonight, because I think it would come out my ears from pushing so hard.

 ## 2024-02-21
 The other night I fixed the bug with #1.
 My solution was to assume that the unit is square, and find all tiles overlapping it.
 Then I check if any is a